 |Generalised intermediate JEB

 |Dominant generalised DEB||

 Previously known as Hallopeau-Siemens; and;

 Generalised intermediate RDEB (previously Non-Hallopeau-Siemens)

 There are many other subtypes of EB.
-The presentation and severity of EB is affected by the specific genetic changes and can at times be difficult to classify.
+The presentation and severity of EB are affected by the specific genetic changes and can at times be difficult to classify.

-A referral for psychological support for those with EB and their family should also be considered, especially for the more severe subtypes.
+Referral for psychological support should also be considered for children with EB and their family, especially for the more severe subtypes.